jorge12345678/main/content/publication/conference-paper/index.md

 ---
-title: "Development of an Automated Machine for Green Coffee Beans Classification by Size and Defects"
+title: "Practical Applications of a Vision-based Robot for Security and Safety of Tailings Tunnels Infrastructure in the Mining Industry"
 authors:
-- Grover Susanibar
 - Admin
-- Jennifer Sanchez
-- Renzo Ramirez
-- Dante Arroyo
-author_notes:
-- "Equal contribution"
-- "Equal contribution"
+- Alexander Segovia
-- "Equal contribution"
+- Manuel Escobar
-- "Equal contribution"
+- Diego Quiroz
-- "Equal contribution"
+- Francisco Cuellar
+#author_notes:

-date: "2021-09-01T00:00:00Z"
+date: "2021-04-01T00:00:00Z"
-doi: "10.18178/joaat.8.1.17-24"
+doi: "10.1109/ICCAR52225.2021.9463440"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: "2021-04-01T00:00:00Z"

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).